ElectronAsh/FLCOS-Mini-Projector-ESP32/README.md

 The pinout of the lower flex cable on post #4 of the forum seems to match up with the ribbon on the FLCOS module.

 The pinout of the RGB LED cable on the module is a bit strange.
 There is no correlation between the wire colours, the silkscreen designators, and the RGB LED chip itself.

-But I tested the RGB LED with a bench PSU, and the pinout on the Eagle schematic *should* be correct now.
+I tested the RGB LED with a bench PSU, though, and the pinout on the Eagle schematic *should* be correct now.
 I just need to double-check that the JST ZH connector for the LED is not rotated 180-degrees or something.

 (it's possible the manufacturer changed the RGB LED for a different one on request, which is why the LED cable pinout doesn't seem to tally with the silkscreen?)

+The exact maximum LED current is unknown.
+I tested one of the Green LEDs with 160mA at first, and it didn't seem to increase in brightness much above 200mA.

+The forward voltage drop of the Blue and Green LEDs was around 3.3 Volts, according to my bench PSU (when current-limiting). (there are two Green LEDs on the die)

+The forward voltage drop of the Red LED was around 2.0 Volts.

 The included RGB LED has all of Anodes connected together.
 I originally put some LM3404 LED driver ICs on the board, but they wouldn't have worked for a common-Anode LED.